 Do you feel that the academics at JCU are similar to those found at universities in the USA?

-I feel that the academics are probably comparable, mainly because JCU is accredited in the US and to receive that accreditation the school had to demonstrate that their classes are up to strict accreditation standards.
-From my personal perspective I feel that Gillian received an outstanding and multi-faceted education.
+I feel that the academics are definitely comparable, mainly because JCU is a US-accredited university.
+From my personal perspective, I feel that Gillian received an outstanding and multi-faceted education.

 Were you ever concerned about the safety of your daughter at JCU?

 I was not concerned about her safety.
 That may sound disingenuous, but I have confidence that Gillian is sensible, probably more than most, having grown up in and around Chicago as the child of a single parent.
 She is mature beyond her years and not one to take chances or unnecessary risks.

 What advice would you give to parents who are deciding whether or not JCU is right for their son or daughter?